Why? Part 1: A Very Good, Perfect World

 'Then God said, “Look!
 I have given you every seed-bearing plant throughout the earth and all the fruit trees for your food.
 And I have given every green plant as food for all the wild animals, the birds in the sky, and the small animals that scurry along the ground—everything that has life.”
 And that is what happened.'
 Genesis 1:29-30 NLT

-The Topper, God Strolls in the Garden Too
+And the Topper: God Strolls in the Garden Too

 "When the cool evening breezes were blowing, the man and his wife heard the Lord God walking about in the garden.
 So they hid from the God among the trees.
 Then the Lord God called to the man, 'Where are you?'"
 Genesis 3:8-9 NLT